Multi-nucleon structure and dynamics via quantum computing: Introduction

 Based on our input model, high-level sparse-matrix simulation algorithms with optimal query complexities can be implemented to simulate the second-quantized many-nucleon Hamiltonians.
 The structure calculations share the circuit construction of the same time-evolution unitary as that in the simulation algorithms.
 Therefore, such Hamiltonian simulation algorithms can also be adapted to the structure calculations of many-nucleon system.
 We analyze the cost of our method for the dynamics and structure calculations for many-nucleon systems, based on the query complexities of the simulation algorithms and the cost of the oracles.

 For pedagogical purposes, we illustrate our method with two model problems in restricted model spaces.
 Whereas the sparse-matrix algorithms are presented extensively in the literature \cite{Aharonov:2003aha,Childs:2003am,Berry:2007dwb,AMChilds:2009,DWBerry:2012,AMChilds:2013,Berry:2015prlDWB,Berry:2015IEEE,Low:2017,Low:2019,Low:2018IntPic,Berry:2020}, we focus on demonstrating the design of our input model.
-As a future research effort, we will perform dynamics/structure calculations via our method for simple many-nucleon systems with realistic inter-nucleon interactions within restricted model spaces.
+As a future research effort, we will perform dynamics and structure calculations via our method for simple many-nucleon systems with realistic inter-nucleon interactions within restricted model spaces.

 Our work complements the work by Kirby {\it et al.} \cite{Kirby:2021ajp}.
 We share the theme of developing efficient and precise quantum algorithms for second-quantized Hamiltonians.
 The following features distinguish our work: 1) different target Hamiltonians and single-particle basis representations; 2) different encoding schemes; and 3) different designs of the input model.
-While Ref. \cite{Kirby:2021ajp} employs the compact encoding (CE) scheme and log-local operations for controlled arithmetic calculations to improve the gate complexity and qubit cost, which is preferable for the simulations of quantum field theory on long-term quantum computers, we adopt the DE scheme for the problems with fixed particle number and species and design our input model based on primitive gate operations, aiming for straightforward prototype nuclear structure/dynamics calculations on NISQ devices.
+While Ref. \cite{Kirby:2021ajp} employs the compact encoding (CE) scheme (see details in Sec. \ref{sec:DirectEncoding}) and log-local operations for controlled arithmetic calculations to improve the gate complexity and qubit cost, which is preferable for the simulations of quantum field theory on long-term quantum computers, we adopt the DE scheme for the problems with fixed particle number and species and design our input model based on primitive gate operations, aiming for straightforward prototype nuclear structure and dynamics calculations on NISQ devices.
+With further development, our method can be applied to second-quantized Hamiltonians for systems with bosons and fermions, and with particle creations and annihilations.

 This work is organized as follows.
 In Sec. \ref{sec:section_II}, we introduce the elements of many-nucleon calculations, which include the many-nucleon Hamiltonian and our choice of basis.
 In Sec. \ref{sec:DirectEncoding}, we discuss the encoding scheme for many-nucleon calculations on quantum computers.
 In Sec. \ref{sec:section_IV}, we present algorithms for solving the structure and dynamics problems of second-quantized many-nucleon Hamiltonians based on our oracle-based input model that treats the Fock states directly.
 We also discuss the query complexity of our algorithms.
 In Sec. \ref{sec:oracle_designs}, we show the design of our oracles within the DE scheme, where we also analyze their gate and qubit costs.
 Combined with the query complexity, we present the asymptotic qubit and gate cost of our algorithms in Sec. \ref{sec:resource_section}, where we compare our algorithm with those for simulating a molecular Hamiltonian.
 We illustrate our method with two model problems in Sec. \ref{sec:applications}.
 We conclude in Sec. \ref{sec:summary_and_outlook}, where we also provide an outlook.